6. Your responsibilities

 Your Claimant Commitment

-In most cases what you will do will be agreed during a conversation with your work coach at the jobcentre.
+In most cases what you will do will be agreed during a conversation with your work coach.
 What you and your work coach agree will then be written down in a Claimant Commitment.
 This will set out what you have agreed to do to:

 - prepare for work